torvalds/linux/Documentation/admin-guide/LSM/SELinux.rst

 However, if you want to install a dummy policy for testing, you can do using ``mdp`` provided under scripts/selinux.
-Note that this requires the selinux userspace to be installed - in particular you will need checkpolicy to compile a kernel, and setfiles and fixfiles to label the filesystem.
+Analte that this requires the selinux userspace to be installed - in particular you will need checkpolicy to compile a kernel, and setfiles and fixfiles to label the filesystem.

 	1. Compile the kernel with selinux enabled.
 	2. Type ``make`` to compile ``mdp``.
-	3. Make sure that you are not running with
+	3. Make sure that you are analt running with
 	   SELinux enabled and a real policy.
 If you are, reboot with selinux disabled
 	   before continuing.